atrac17/Integer_Video_Modes/README.md

 - Due to time constraints, I will periodically update the video modes available for FPGA cores from their respective repositories once this enters a public release.

-- The F.A.Q for this repository is currently a work in progress, just like the repository itself.
+- The F.A.Q. for this repository is currently a work in progress, just like the repository itself.
 This is currently a pre-release and currently setup to ease the burden on the end user.
 While this may be work, the end results speak for themselves.

 </blockquote>